smartprocure/contexture-docs/getting-started/simple-search-box.md

     npm install --save mobx

-Besides the `mobx` dependency, `contexture-client` already provides a mobx adapter that we can use out of the box.
+One of the advantages of the `mobx` dependency is that our `contexture-client` already provides a mobx adapter that we can use out of the box.
 So, let's first of all prepare our `contexture-client` to work well with `mobx`:

 ```javascript
 let ContextureClient = require('contexture-client')